evgeni/my_virtualenv/README.md

 Environment
 -----------

-When running `my_virtualenv`, your environment gets poluted with the following (useful) vars:
+When running `my_virtualenv`, your environment gets polluted with the following (useful) vars:

  * `MYSQL_USER` - the user you can connect as
  * `MYSQL_PWD` - the password of your user